tyowk/NouActivities/README.md

    TOKEN="your-bot-token-here"
    REPORT="your-report-channel-id-here"
    KEY="your-bot-public-key-here"
+   ID="your-bot-client-id"
    PORT="your-server-port-here"
    ```

    - Replace `your-bot-token-here` with your Discord bot token (you can get this from the Discord Developer Portal).
    - Replace `your-report-channel-id-here` with the channel ID where you want report logs to be sent.
    - Replace `your-bot-public-key-here` with your bot's public key (found in the bot's settings in the Discord Developer Portal).
+   - Replace `your-bot-client-id` with your bot's client id (found in the bot's settings in the Discord Developer Portal).
    - Set `your-server-port-here` to the port number your bot will run on.

 4. **Run the bot**: